 Figure 5.
 Probability map and information map obtained on synthetic images.
 The images are composed of three matters, the sphere A in GM, the sphere B in WM and the background in CSF.
-The sphere A is rigidly related to the sought landmark.
+The sphere A is rigidly related to the landmark sought.
 The center of B is independent of the landmark.
 CSF, GM, WM are the three components of the probability map which are visualized in the three leftmost images.
-The red voxels in the information map (IM), in the rightmost image, are the most informative to locate the landmark, the blue are the least informative.
+The white voxels in the information map (IM), in the rightmost image, are the most informative to locate the landmark, the black ones are the least informative.

-map, Figure 5 (CSF, GM, WM), presents a sharp boundary for the sphere A whose center is fixed with respect to the landmark location, whereas the sphere B has a blurred boundary.
-The information map, Figure 5 rightmost image, shows that the boundary of the sphere A is the location of the informative voxels, in red, as intuition suggests.
+for the sphere A whose center is fixed with respect to the landmark location, whereas the sphere B has a blurred boundary.
+The information map, Figure 5 rightmost image, shows that the boundary of the sphere A is the location of the informative voxels, in white, as intuition suggests.

 We now compute the information map for the HoH and SCC.
-Figure 6 presents one slice of the result.
-The algorithm selects automatically the informative locations in the probability map.
+Figure 6 shows one slice of the result.
+The algorithm selects automatically the informative locations.
 For the SCC, the most informative voxels are located on the boundary of the splenium itself.
-In this case, the algorithm selects automatically the voxel located on the "corner".
-The current best method10 to detect tip-like landmark uses an intensity model for corner, fitted on the shape.
-The selection creates here automatically a tip-like probabilistic template.
+In this case, the algorithm selects automatically the voxel located at the "corner".
+The current best method to detect tip-like landmark uses an intensity model for corner, fitted on the shape.